isabelc/edd-software-specs/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1 =
+Fix: Shortcode was not working on pages.

 = 1.8 =
 Fix: Removing Product microdata now required use of new EDD filter.